Atilla1976/SDCarND_P8_PID_Control_Project/README.md

 "A proportional–integral–derivative controller (PID controller or three-term controller) is a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
 A PID controller continuously calculates an *error value* **e(t)** as the difference between a desired setpoint (SP) and a measured process variable (PV) and applies a correction based on proportional, integral, and derivative terms (denoted *P*, *I*, and *D* respectively), hence the name." [(Wikipedia)](https://en.wikipedia.org/wiki/PID_controller)

-## The effect each of the P, I, D components had in my implementation.
+## The effect each of the P, I, D components had in my implementation:

   + "Term P is proportional to the current value of the SP − PV error (CTE).
 For example, if the error is large and positive, the control output will be proportionately large and positive, taking into account the gain factor "Kp".
 Using proportional control alone will result in an error between the setpoint and the actual process value because it requires an error to generate the proportional response.
 If there is no error, there is no corrective response.
   + Term I accounts for past values of the SP − PV error and integrates them over time to produce the I term.
 For example, if there is a residual SP − PV error after the application of proportional control, the integral term seeks to eliminate the residual error by adding a control effect due to the historic cumulative value of the error.
 When the error is eliminated, the integral term will cease to grow.
 This will result in the proportional effect diminishing as the error decreases, but this is compensated for by the growing integral effect.